ExaWorks/psij-testing-service/deployment/readme.txt

   will not work outside of the volume mount, so the run script will automatically mount /etc/letsencrypt into the container if it's there on the host

-It may also be necessary to restart nginx when the certificate is updated by certbot.
-To do so, log into the server, get a shell into the container (as above) and run 'service nginx restart'.